-The Company expects managed loans to grow between 12% and 15% in 2005, exclusive of Hibernia, with a higher growth rate in its diversification segments than in its U.S. Card segment.
-The Company expects its U.S. Card segment loan growth to be in-line with the U.S. card industry.
+The Company expects managed loan growth to be in the lower end of it's 12% to 15% target in 2005, exclusive of Hibernia, with a higher growth rate in its diversification segments than in its U.S. Card segment.